anhcraft/config/INTERNAL.md

 - The term _simple_ is used to distinct from _primitive_ data types which does not include string.
 String is a reference type in Java, however, it is a scalar type (simple type) in terms of configuration.

 ## Complex data types
-- Beyond the Wrapper context, a data type is said to be complex which includes:
+- Beyond the context of Dictionary, a data type is said to be complex which includes:
   - Java primitives
   - Reference types such as primitive wrappers, String, Collection, etc